Conditions of entitlement

 3. The child lives with a family

-The goal of a disabled child allowance is to encourage and enable parents to treat their child within the family framework.
-In the following cases, a disabled child allowance won't be paid:
+The goal of a disabled child allowance is to encourage and enable parents to give care to the child in the family framework.
+If the child stays in one of the places listed below, he or she will be entitled to an allowance:

-• The child is hospitalized: A disabled child receiving an allowance who is hospitalized for medical treatment or rehabilitation will receive the allowance for one year from being admitted to hospital.
-At the end of that year, the child's eligibility will be examined, based on the reasons for his or her hospitalization.
+• Hospitalized child: A disabled child receiving an allowance who is hospitalized for medical treatment or rehabilitation will receive the allowance for one year since the day of admission.
+At the end of that hospitalization year, the child's eligibility will be examined, based on the reasons for his or her hospitalization.